In the title Food Forest U, you are the U. You will learn how to create food forests for yourself.

 We know that they grow as networks of filaments in the soil and attach themselves to plants’ root systems, absorbing nutrients from the earth and passing them through their underground networks.
 They provide nutrients to the plants and receive carbohydrate energy from sunlight and photosynthesis that passes through the roots of trees.

-Food foresters learn to appreciate and cooperate with all of the biota because each plays a vital role in sustaining the whole.
+Food foresters learn to appreciate and cooperate with all biota because each plays a vital role in sustaining the whole.

 You will practice observing and recording useful findings, spend time wondering how things work, and imagine ways to create future trial experiments in your food forest laboratory.

-For example, say during an overnight frost, many of your plants froze.
+For example, perhaps during an overnight frost, many of your plants froze.
 Then you observed that some plants that were growing next to taller plants survived the cold, while those standing alone froze.
-That is a useful observation.
+That is a helpful observation.

 You can record it on video or write it down and take pictures.
 Either way, it helps you gain mastery.
 As you write, please do your best to communicate what you learned as a reference tool to help you remember it and use the information in the future.